 George and I are arguing.
 It’s tax preparation season.
-It’s a similar experience when you sit down with a shrink.
+It’s a similar experience to when you sit down with a shrink.
 You cannot lie.
 Actually, that’s a guideline, but only for the shrink.
 If you lie to your therapist, then what’s the point?
 Unfortunately, I can think of a whole list of reasons why you would do that.
 Embarrassment, awkwardness, guilt, shame, nerves, fear of judgment.
 Now that I look at it, I’ve got the same list of problems when George and I do the taxes.

 We gather up the receipts and fill out the preparatory forms and send it off to the accountant to figure out the damage.
 You’d think we’d have a good idea which way the numbers will come out, but sadly, no. When the big envelope comes back, ready for our signatures, we open it with a drink in our hands.
 Sometimes it’s good news, sometimes it’s bad.

-During the prep, one of the many things George and I judge each other on our organizational skills—or lack thereof.
-We gently remind the other of the rules we vowed to keep so as not to experience a repeat of the previous years brouhaha.
-Reminders are difficult pills to swallow.
+During the prep, one of the many things George and I judge each other on is our organizational skills—or lack thereof.
+We gently remind the other of the rules we vowed to keep so as not to experience a repeat of the previous years brouhaha, but those reminders are difficult pills to swallow.

 The accountant also discovers our the mistakes.
 Specifically, deductions not taken advantage of during the year of relevance.
 I liken it to receiving a coupon the day after a big purchase, or when something goes on sale immediately after you bought it and you were the last schmuck in line paying full price.